 Option 2: Pros and Cons of Outsourcing the Patent Portfolio Assessment

-This is widely followed approach in which the assessment of incoming patent portfolio gets outsourced to a firm specializing in the task.
-The benefit of this option is that it overcomes the cons of the Option 1.
+This is a widely followed the approach in which the assessment of incoming patent portfolio gets outsourced to a firm specializing in the task.
+The benefit of this option is that it overcomes the cons of Option 1.
 A patent counsel can get an expeditious assessment which can help him make a go or no-go decision.

 Now coming to the challenges or shortcoming this option brings alongside:

 - A patent counsel not being the part of an assessment, many a time feels difficult to answer a follow-on question during a board meeting.
 Hence, in such cases, he relies on an outsourced party to get an answer which delays the decision-making process.